cjmatta/Confluent-GCP-Workshop/README.md

 * [Confluent Ansible scripts](https://github.com/cjmatta/cp-ansible/tree/ccloud-profiles)
 * [Kafkacat](https://github.com/edenhill/kafkacat)

-_Note: this workshop will not work in Google Cloud Shell as it blocks a number of outgoing ports_
+_Note: this workshop will not work in Google Cloud Shell as it blocks a number of outgoing ports.
+This workshop also assumes [Google Cloud SDK](https://cloud.google.com/sdk) has already been installed._

 ## Setup Environment
 1. Clone this repository: